nagvbt/nagvbt.github.io/blog/2012-03-13-how-do-remove-untitled-in-main-window-caption.md

 ---
-title: "How do remove 'Untitled' in main window caption"
-date: "2012-03-13"
-categories:
-  - "c-cpp-mfc-vcpp"
-tags:
+tags: ["MFC"]
-  - "MFC"
-  - "vc"
 ---

+# How do remove 'Untitled' in main window caption

 To remove 'Untitled' in main window caption